MultiRepos/FireGallery/README.md

 # FireGallery
-> This project is temporarily on hold, it will be archived until it is no longer on hold.
+> This project is temporarily on hold.